logicalperson0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6. The file print_chessboard a function that prints the chessboard.

 7. The file print_diagsums is a function that prints the sum of the two diagonals of a square matrix of integers

+8. The file set_string is a function that sets the value of a pointer to a char.